OCA/partner-contact/partner_contact_gender/README.rst

 Partner Gender
 ==============

-This module was written to extend the contact management functionality.
+This module extends the contact management functionality.
 It allows recording of a partner's gender.

 Installation
 ============